aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/bottlerocket-etcd-backup.md

   How to backup and restore External etcd on Bottlerocket OS
 ---
 {{% alert title="Note" color="warning" %}}
-External etcd topology is supported for vSphere, CloudStack and Snow clusters, but not yet for Bare Metal or Nutanix clusters.
+External etcd topology is supported for vSphere, CloudStack, Snow and Nutanix clusters, but not yet for Bare Metal clusters.
 {{% /alert %}}

 This guide requires some common shell tools such as: